 4. Sengoku Portable Convection Kerosene Heater

-If you don’t want a large model but something that you can easily move around with you, then the Sengoku portable convection kerosene heater is one to check out.
+If you don’t want a large model, but you can easily move around with you, then the Sengoku portable convection kerosene heater is one to check out.
 This comes in 2 models, including the 10,000 BTU or the 23,500 BTU depending on how much heat you want it to give off.
 This design is typical, and it has a full grate of bars around it to prevent anyone from getting hurt or burned by touching the hot inner part.

 You can get 12 hours of heat from this model using only 1.9 gallons of kerosene, making it extremely affordable to run.